Monster Hunter Wilds: Everything We Know About Capcom’s Most Ambitious Monster Hunter Yet

 Gameplay Innovations – Hunts Evolved

-Wilds isn’t just “Monster Hunter, but bigger.”
+Wilds is not simply “Monster Hunter, but larger.”
 It’s different.

 Monsters – New Beasts, Old Legends

-The trailers tease a desert-camouflaged wyvern that blends into dunes, and a horned juggernaut capable of summoning sandstorms.
-Fan favorites like Rathalos and Tigrex are rumored to return—because some legends can’t be left behind.
+The trailers suggest a desert-camouflaged wyvern that will be able to disappear into desert dunes, and a horned juggernaut with the ability to summon sandstorms.
+Fan favorites like Rathalos and Tigrex are said to be back — some legends just can’t be laid to rest.

-Capcom claims the world is three times the size of Monster Hunter World’s combined maps.
-You’ll find ancient ruins, predator-filled caves, and hidden ecosystems that evolve over time—meaning the same spot can feel completely different a few in-game weeks later.
+Capcom say that the world is three times the size of those in Monster Hunter World.
+You’ll discover ancient ruins, predator-infested caves and entire hidden ecosystems which change over time — so a location can feel completely different when you return five in-game weeks later.

-- Cinematic monster animations that make every encounter feel like a boss fight.
+Cinematic baboon monster animations that at least made any encounter feel like a boss fight.

 The critics came out swinging:

-- Many call it the most cinematic Monster Hunter ever, with world design that rivals open-world RPGs.
+Some call it the most cinematic Monster Hunter yet, with world design that is comparable to open-world RPGs.

 Real Player Reactions – The Good, The Bad, and The Hilarious

-“What’s so special about this game? … Hit big monster with hunks of monster.
+“What is it about this game? … Hit big monster with pieces of monster.
 Unga bunga, big number, big crack, big smile.”

-“I’m a new Hunter and Wilds has me fully hooked—can’t put it down!”
+“I’m not a usual Hunter and Wilds has me all in—little or no breaks!

-“The grind is gone… and so is the reward.”
+“The grudge is gone … and so is the reward.”

 Post-Launch Performance & Updates